pikatchu/closedsource/book/0050-inquisitor.md

 Leo stayed silent, listening.

 "In this world, we are free.
 We can go where we want.
 Live how we want.
-The terrorists don’t want that.
+The terrorists don't want that.
 They despise our freedom."

 Leo pretended to be fascinated, nodding along.